My Story, Training, Statement of Faith, and Philosophy

 As a Functional Medicine Certified Health Coach, I have 1,000 hours of training in the principles of positive psychology, motivational interviewing, the science-based approach of Functional Medicine and nutrition, and mind-body medicine modalities.
 These philosophies help bring out the best in you to help you achieve the results you want creating real, sustainable lifestyle changes.
 The science and psychology training I’ve received truly reinforces how fearfully and wonderfully made we are and only serve to strengthen my beliefs within the Christian faith.

 For more information about my certification and training, visit the Functional Medicine Coaching Academy, a collaboration with the Institute for Functional Medicine (IFM).
 Visit these websites to learn more about how Functional Medicine is reversing chronic disease and how the IFM is supporting this trend.

 I continue to study the work of a variety of functional medicine doctors and industry experts to provide you with the best, custom coaching.
-I am currently preparing to take the exam to become a National Board Certified Health & Wellness Coach (NBC-HWC) through the International Consortium for Health & Wellness Coaching organization.
+I am also a National Board Certified Health & Wellness Coach (NBC-HWC) through the National Board for Health & Wellness Coaching organization.
 This board sets the sets the standards for foundational competencies in knowledge, tasks and skills essential to the practice of health and wellness coaching.